 Come the summer months the training garden is blooming and the wildflower meadows and bee beds at the centre of the reserve are at their best.
 Spot yellow rattle and other flower species in our fields.
 You may see our grazing cattle out in the meadows, helping to improve the wildlife through grazing.
 Hay cutting begins, birds are singing and the sun is out.
 It's a wonderful time to explore the reserve.
 You can enjoy views for miles around and birdsong surrounds.

 Schools and community groups can book tailored sessions with our education team.
 Please click here for more information.

 Our programme of year-round activities including family learning, wild workshops and festivals can be found on the events pages (the keyword 'Stirley' to narrow your search).

-Out of business for ten years, Yorkshire Wildlife Trust was able to take Stirley Community Farm under its wing thanks to the help of Kirklees Council.
+Out of business for ten years, Yorkshire Wildlife Trust took over management of Stirley under its wing thanks to the help of Kirklees Council.

-Stirley Community Farm was once an upland dairy farm that was then abandoned for almost ten years, when ends would not meet.
-During this time of neglect the farm buildings becamse derelict and in a state of disrepair.
+Stirley was once an upland dairy farm that was then abandoned for almost ten years, when ends would not meet.
+During this time of neglect the farm buildings became derelict and in a state of disrepair.
 People regularly used the public rights of way through the site, but a lot of potential for use as a green space was going to waste.